Prioritise the Best Variation: Priority GV

 \section{Priority GV}

 \usingnamespace{pgv}

 We present Priority GV (PGV), a session-typed functional language based on GV~\cite{wadler15,lindleymorris15} which uses priorities \`{a} la Kobayashi and Padovani~\cite{kobayashi06,padovaninovara15} to enforce deadlock freedom.
-Priority GV offers a more fine-grained analysis of communication structures, and by separating channel creation form thread spawning it allows cyclic structures.
+Priority GV is more flexible than GV because it allows processes to share more than one communication channel.

-We illustrate this with two programs in PGV, \cref{ex:cycle,ex:deadlock}.
+We illustrate this with two programs in PGV, \cref{ex:cycle} and \cref{ex:deadlock}.
 Each program contains two processes---the main process, and the child process created by $\tm{\spawn}$---which communicate using \emph{two} channels.
 The child process receives a unit over the channel $\tm{x}/\tm{x'}$, and then sends a unit over the channel $\tm{y}/\tm{y'}$.
-The main process does one of two things: \begin{enumerate}[label= (\alph*) ] \item in \cref{ex:cycle}, it sends a unit over the channel $\tm{x}/\tm{x'}$, and then waits to receive a unit over the channel $\tm{y}/\tm{y'}$; \item in \cref{ex:deadlock}, it does these in the opposite order, which results in a deadlock. \end{enumerate} PGV is more expressive than GV: \cref{ex:cycle} is typeable and guaranteed deadlock-free in PGV, but is not typeable in GV~\cite{wadler14} and not guaranteed deadlock-free in GV's predecessor~\cite{gayvasconcelos10}.
+The main process does one of two things: \begin{enumerate}[label= (\alph*) ] \item in \cref{ex:cycle}, it sends a unit over the channel $\tm{x}/\tm{x'}$, and then waits to receive a unit over the channel $\tm{y}/\tm{y'}$; \item in \cref{ex:deadlock}, it does these in the opposite order, which results in a deadlock. \end{enumerate} PGV is more expressive than GV: \cref{ex:cycle} is typeable and guaranteed to be deadlock-free in PGV, but is not typeable in GV~\cite{wadler14} and not guaranteed deadlock-free in GV's predecessor~\cite{gayvasconcelos10}.
 We believe PGV is a non-conservative \emph{extension} of GV, as CP can be embedded in a Kobayashi-style system~\cite{dardhaperez15extended}.